 Silicon Valley has long been a bastion of liberalism.
 Since George H.W.
 Bush won Napa County in 1988, Republican presidential nominees have lost every county in the Bay Area.
 In 2012, President Obama won 84 percent of the vote in San Francisco to Mitt Romney's 13 percent and raised more for his reelection campaign from Bay Area donors than from those in New York or Hollywood.
 Political donations specifically from tech workers follow that trend: Google employees collectively gave $720,000 to Obama in 2012, versus $25,000 for Romney.
 Crowdpac, a nonpartisan political analytics firm, found that between 1979 and 2012, tech companies have overwhelmingly favored liberal candidates.

-"You just learn how to operate, if you will, in the closet as a Republican," Tafel told National Journal.
+their true political views."You just learn how to operate, if you will, in the closet as a Republican," Tafel told National Journal.
 "You keep your viewpoints to yourself."

 One startup CEO who has worked in Silicon Valley for more than a decade says that while it's popular to talk politics in the workplace, the underlying assumption is that everyone has similar views.